Creator Community Rallies to Support the Public During COVID-19 Challenges

 One such instance involves the immediate contributions that members of the creative community demonstrated when they assembled a broad swath of resources to share with everyone who could benefit from them.
 From education materials to COVID-19 resources, from free streams and concerts to professional guidance and language learning, to so much more, the creative community rallied to provide a breadth of offerings to help make everyday lives just a bit easier.

 Recently, the Copyright Alliance created a compilation of resources offered by the creator community.
-The full list is available here.
 In addition, below are just a few examples of the caliber and variety of what’s available to you on our resources page, all thanks to the creator community:

 For anyone who misses attending concerts, check out this list from NPR that includes virtual performances you can attend from home.
 Whether you’re a fan of the Metropolitan Opera, the Dave Matthews Band, or something in between, NPR’s list has you covered by sharing a list of performances held via live audio and video streams from around the world.